sensei-hacker/inavwiki/GPS-and-Compass-setup.md

 **Note**: A good calibration may take several attempts.

 * Perform any tests away of sources of magnetic interference.
 Domestic appliances or even audio speakers can cause erroneous affects.
-COmputer monitors may also interfere.
+Computer monitors may also interfere.
 * Use an analogue compass in preference to a digital (mobile phone) compass.
 The compass in your phone is likely to be a similar chip to that on your aircraft, and is as susceptible to the same errors of interference and calibration
 * Alternatively, if you know the orientation of surrounding landmarks (e.g. my house is pretty much N/S), then you can do  static tests against land orientation.